-A week is the perfect length for making significant improvement.
-This post is a brief summary of my experience and lessons learned while tackling one improvement over the course of one week.
+A week is the perfect length for making significant improvement in life.
+This post is a brief summary of my experience and lessons learned while tackling one improvement over the course of a week.